jonathanolson/slither/notes/deprecated.md

+- Allow users to have custom-saved boards, with names (to generate from?)
 - Backtracker:
   - Reprioritize so we pick edges either (a) near to last change, or (b) the closer of 2 points on the region just modified?
   - What if we... slowly increase the depth until we get one reduction?